Is It Hard To Make Fake Rocks?

 Slate Texture Stamp

 This slate concrete texture stamp is more subtle than the granite texture which results in a smoother finished texture.
-These stamps measure approximately 10" in
+These stamps measure approximately 8" to 10" in

 circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
 If you would like to buy this texture skin from